Shrey-Joshi/Robo_Ramsey/README.md

 To set up a commit to publish, use:

 `git commit -m "message explaining what you changed"`.

+Avoid `git commit` without the `-m` as it will open a multiline message editor in your terminal.

 To then publish the above commit to the remote repository (upload to GitHub), use: